corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/operating/cli-curl/cli-curl.md

 A flow can be started by invoking `/flowstarter/startflow` with the correct request parameters.

-For example, the `MessageStateIssue` flow can be started via HTTP-RPC by passing in the following body parameter to the `startflow` endpoint:
+For example, the `MessageStateIssue` flow can be started via HTTP-RPC by passing in this body parameter to the `startflow` endpoint:

 ```json